McMasterville

-McMasterville is a municipality in southwestern Quebec, Canada on the Richelieu River in La Vallée-du-Richelieu Regional County Municipality.
-The population as of the 2016 Canadian Census was 5,695.
+McMasterville is a city in southwestern Quebec, Canada on the Richelieu River in La Vallée-du-Richelieu Regional County Municipality.
+The population as of the 2021 Canadian Census was 5,936.
 It is within the Administrative Region of Montérégie.

 History

 The town was founded in 1917 to house workers of the Canadian Explosives Limited which operated until 1998.
 The town is named after the first chairman of that company, William McMaster.

 Geography

-McMasterville is located along the Richelieu river, on the shore facing Mont St-Hilaire and Otterburn Park.
+McMasterville is located along the Richelieu River, on the shore facing Mont-Saint-Hilaire and Otterburn Park.